Fong20/SunCTF-2025/OSINT/BabyOSINT.md

 # Solution

 ### 1. Examining the File Contents
 We are provided with an image file, `photo.jpg` to be analyzed.
+Based on the photo, it seems to be taken from a high rise building which has a clear view of the Prudential tower and KL tower.

 <img width="1440" height="762" alt="image" src="https://github.com/user-attachments/assets/d6c6c2e2-f183-4f82-ba8b-bc27a8d38062" />